Stylish Art Deco umbrella/walking stick stand with an oval shape

 Stylish umbrella / cane stand in Art Deco style with an oval shape.
 Everything in excellent condition with a removable drip tray.

 Wonderful antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing number of enthusiasts of high-quality vintage products that possess a specific character and soul.
+Currently, there is a growing number of enthusiasts of high-quality vintage products that have a specific character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

 Many styles characterize antique furniture, but we can highlight a few of the most important.
-Eclectic furniture dates back to the 19th century, during which the beloved Biedermeier style prevailed.
-Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Empire-style furniture refers to the period between the late 18th and early 19th centuries.
-It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture dates from the period between the late 18th and early 19th centuries.
+It originated during Napoleon's reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French artisans, showcasing admiration and respect for the history of the most beautiful Renaissance antiques.
+Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French creators.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
 This is especially important when searching for a luxurious antique that suits your interior.

-The key aspect of elite antique furniture is originality.
-This is ultimately crucial for buyers, as the market is flooded with many counterfeits.
+The most important aspect of elite antique furniture is originality.
+This is ultimately crucial for buyers, as many counterfeits circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details